Finture/Flowee-BPMS-Docs/content/introduction/extensions.md

 Camunda is developed by Camunda as an open source project in collaboration with the community.
 This is the basis for the Camunda product provided by Camunda as a commercial offering.

-The commercial [Camunda 7 product](https://camunda.com/platform-7/) contains additional (non-open source) features and is provided to Camunda customers with service offerings such as enterprise support and [bug fix releases](/enterprise/download/).
+The commercial [Flowee BPMS product](https://camunda.com/platform-7/) contains additional (non-open source) features and is provided to Camunda customers with service offerings such as enterprise support and [bug fix releases](/enterprise/download/).

 # Community Extensions